lynnfaraday/aresmush.com/tutorials/code/database.md

     Demographics.set_group(char, "Faction", "Navy")

 {% note %}
-Do not attempt to change database properties just by updating the object (e.g. `char.name = \"Harry\"`)  This changes the property on the <b>object</b> but does not actually update the database.
+Do not attempt to change database properties just by updating the object (e.g. `char.name = "Harry"`)  This changes the property on the <b>object</b> but does not actually update the database.
 You can legitimately use this method to change multiple properties as a batch, but you have to do `char.save` at the end to commit the changes to the database.
 {% endnote %}

 ## Finder Helpers